singh-anshuman/linux-Info/README.md

-# linux-Info
-Information regarding Linux
+# Linux Information

+# Important Linux Commands
+- lsblk: lsblk lists information about all or the specified block devices.
+The lsblk command reads the sysfs filesystem to gather information.